koshillary/CV/README.md

 `These roles and trainings have equipped me with knowledge as well as various competencies and skills, including`
 - Team work, Interpersonal and communication skills
 - Application of computing tools and algorithms to solve problems and support evidence-based decision making
-- Research, Analytics, and Report writing
+- Research, Analytics and Report writing
 - Business analysis in terms of strategic and financial evaluations

 ## Interests & Hobbies
-- Data Science, Project Monitoring & Evaluation, Business Analysis, Information Systems Analysis and Design.
+- Data Science, Project Monitoring & Evaluation, Business Analysis, Information Systems Analysis.
 - Programming (Python, SQL, R, HTML, CSS)
 - Hiking (Been to Menengai Crater)
-- Theatre (frequent patron of Heartstrings Entertainment at Alliance Française, Nairobi
+- Theatre (Heartstrings Entertainment at Alliance Française, Nairobi
 - Reading, Watching (Movies, Football, F1), Music

-`Would love to join a team of results-oriented and data-driven professionals who value hard work, diligence, independent thinking, and proactive problem solving.`
+`Would love to join a team of results-oriented and data-driven professionals who value hard work, diligence, independent thinking and proactive problem solving.`

-### Reach out on Twitter
-To discuss my inclusion in your team, [Private Message me on Twitter](https://twitter.com/messages/compose?recipient_id=43146159)